manish211/timm/thouShaltNotClick.md

-# Gudeilines for Writing data minign scripts
+# Gudeilines for Writing data mining scripts

 ## Share and Enjoy